overhangio/tutor/docs/troubleshooting.rst

 1. Read the error logs that appear in the console.
 When running a single server platform as daemon, you can view the logs with the ``docker-compose logs`` command. (see :ref:`logging` below)
 2. Check if your problem already has a solution right here in the :ref:`troubleshooting` section.
 3. Search for your problem in the `open and closed Github issues <https://github.com/overhangio/tutor/issues?utf8=%E2%9C%93&q=is%3Aissue>`_.
+4. Search for your problem in the `community forums <https://discuss.overhang.io>`__.
+5. If, despite all your efforts, you can't solve the problem, you may want to first discuss it in the `community forums <https://discuss.overhang.io>`__.
+Please give as much details about your problem as possible!
+As a rule of thumb, people will not dedicate more time to solving your problem than you took to write your question.
-4. If, despite all your efforts, you can't solve the problem, decide if the issue is related to Open edX or if it's specific to Tutor.
-In the latter case, you are most welcome to open an `issue on Github <https://github.com/overhangio/tutor/issues/new>`_. **Please follow the instructions from the issue template!!!** Your issue will be examined in all cases, but you can make my life much easier by giving me as much background information as possible.
+6. If you have a technical background, you may try to decide if the issue is related to Open edX or if it's specific to Tutor.
+In the latter case, you are most welcome to open an `issue on Github <https://github.com/overhangio/tutor/issues/new>`_. **Please follow the instructions from the issue template!!!** Your issue will be examined in all cases, but you can make our life much easier by giving us as much background information as possible.

 .. _logging: